Thefolle/SdpProject/README.md

 Note: *All measures have been collected when the simulation was at steady state.*

+Among all the resources that Unity shows in the profiler view, like Scripts, Garbage Collector, Physics and so on, just two of them are relevant for the present simulation: Scripts and Others; indeed, the remaining categories don't show any relevant measure.

 #### Machine 1

 Hardware characteristics of the machine used for the simulation: